KazzK94/glitchlink/README.md

 Sadly, this API is not as precise as we'd like so some searches might get a lot of filler before finding the game you actually want.

 ## Admin Panel
-This panel was created for testing purposes only, but it's open for anyone to see at /admin.
-Yes, anyone can play admin in GlitchLink right now.
+This panel (/admin) is currently being used for testing purposes only.
+This can only be viewed and used by an admin so it's not publicly visible on production.
+It's not too special, but if you want to test it you can clone the repo, set up the environment variables and link it to a postgres db.
-However, this is not being maintained for now.
+However, this panel is not being maintained for now.

 # Implementing soon